naomiaro/waveform-playlist/README.md

 var WaveformPlaylist = require('waveform-playlist');

 var playlist = new WaveformPlaylist.init({
-  jsLocation: "js/", //needed for the webworker (If you're recording).
+  jsLocation: "js/", //needed for the webworker (If you're recording, but good to set for future uses of a webworker.).
   samplesPerPixel: 3000,
   mono: false,
   waveHeight: 70,